athielenhaus/ChatGPT-assisted-parsing-of-job-postings/README.md

 Second approach:

 For each of the three elements:
-- Step 1: extract features
+- Step 1: extract and list features
 - Step 2: analyze features

 <pre>
   # Extraction Prompt

+  element = "salary range"

   sample_prompt = f'''Does the job description located between the triple hashtags below mention any {element}s?
   If yes, list maximum 3, using maximum 8 words for each.
 If no, write "no element detected".
   Desired output format is a list: